 Calico cats are some of the most beautiful cats in the world.
 Calico does not refer to a specific breed of cat, but instead to a color pattern.
-Calicos are between 25-75% white with a mix of orange and black.
-These colors may be lighter or darker on some cats than others, but all three — white, black, and orange — must be present for the cat to be considered a Calico.
+Calicos are between 25% and 75% white with a mix of orange and black.
+These colors may be lighter or darker on some cats than others, but all three—white, black, and orange—must be present for the cat to be considered a Calico.

 Calico patterns are a happy accident of genetics; breeders cannot specifically aim for a litter of Calicos.
 Some of the breeds with standards that allow for calico coloration include American Shorthair, Turkish Van, Maine Coon, and Japanese Bobtail.

 2. Dilute Calico

-Dilute Calicos are much like other Calicos, but with diluted colors.
-Rather than the black patches of a regular Calico, theirs can vary from smoke to blue.
+Dilute Calicos are much like other calicos, but with diluted colors.
+Rather than the black patches of a regular calico, theirs can vary from smoke to blue.
 Instead of orange spots, they have tan or cream-colored ones.
 In some countries, Dilute Calicos are referred to as Clouded Tigers.
 These faded colors are due to a recessive gene; both parents must possess the gene to produce a Dilute Calico.
-Since it’s a recessive gene, however, one or both parents may not actually be a Dilute Calico themselves.
+Since it’s a recessive gene, however, one or both parents may not actually be Dilute Calico themselves.

 3. Patched Tabby Calicos